Joe Doerr: Career

-Doerr is the author of 2016's praiseworthy collection of poetry and lyrics Tocayo: New & Selected Poems & Songs, Order of the Ordinary, (a well-received collection of poems published by Salt Publishing), and the editor of the Salt Companion to John Matthias, a favorably reviewed collection of essays on Matthias's later work.
-Doerr's literary criticism, reviews, and articles have appeared in a number of publications, including Encyclopedia of American Poetry: The Twentieth Century, in which Doerr writes extensively on John Ashberry, Robert Creeley, and the New Formalism movement in American poetry.
+Doerr is the author of 2016's collection of poetry and lyrics Tocayo: New & Selected Poems & Songs, Order of the Ordinary, (a well-received collection of poems published by Salt Publishing), and the editor of the Salt Companion to John Matthias, a favorably reviewed collection of essays on Matthias's later work.
+Doerr's literary criticism, reviews, and articles have appeared in a number of publications, including The Encyclopedia of American Poetry: The Twentieth Century, in which Doerr writes extensively on John Ashberry, Robert Creeley, and the New Formalism movement in American poetry.
 In addition to his reputation as a scholar of American poetry, Doerr has achieved international (primarily British) literary renown (see, for example, his work in Poetry Nation Review and Stand).
 In recent years, various anthologists have chosen to include Doerr's work in memorable collections such as The Open Light: Poets from Notre Dame, 1991–2008, and The Possibility of Language: Seven New Poets.
 Since 2006, Doerr has taught writing at St. Edward's University in Austin.

 In 2007, Doerr began collaborating again with Bill Anderson.
 Together with Julien Peterson (drums), Adam Kahan (bass), and Billysteve Korpi (guitar), Anderson and Doerr formed the poetry-driven, alternative blues-rock band Churchwood, a project to which Doerr contributes by writing music and lyrics, and providing vocal performances.
-Churchwood signed with the San Antonio, Texas-based Saustex Media label in 2010 and to date has released four LPs and an EP with Saustex.
+Churchwood signed with the San Antonio, Texas-based Saustex Media label in 2010 and to date has released six LPs, an EP, and a strictly limited edition two-song 45 "Wacky Souvenir" on the Saustex label.
 In 2011, Churchwood placed "Rimbaud Diddley" (lyrics in French by Doerr) on Season 4, Episode 4 ("Una Venta") of AMC's "Sons of Anarchy."